zuozhenggh/learning-library/sprints/data-management/sprint-sql/query-tables/query-tables.md

-# How to query a table in a database?
+# How can I query a table in Oracle database?

 Duration: 2 minutes

+## Query a table

-To select data from a single table it is reasonably easy, simply use the SELECT ...
+To select data from a single table it is reasonably easy, simply use the *SELECT ...
 FROM ...
 WHERE ...
-ORDER BY ... syntax.
+ORDER BY ...* syntax.

 Specifying the asterisk selects all columns from all tables, views, or materialized views listed in the FROM clause.